 Australian Migration Status ImmiCard

-Since May 2015, the department has started replacing the Document for Travel to Australia with an International Civil Aviation Organization compliant Machine Readable Official Travel Document, the Australian Migration Status ImmiCard.
+Since May 2015, the department has started replacing the Document for Travel to Australia (DFTTA) with an International Civil Aviation Organization compliant Machine Readable Official Travel Document, the Australian Migration Status ImmiCard.

 Australian Migration Status ImmiCards will facilitate one way travel and entry to Australia and will also be the commencement of identity credential to enrol for services and acquire future identity credentials.

 The Australian Migration Status ImmiCard is a label-free travel document.